oasis-tcs/odata-openapi/lib/README.md

  --scheme                scheme (default: http)
- -t, --target            target file (default: source file basename + .openapi3.json) --skipBatchPath         skips the generation of the $batch path, (default: false) --title                 custom title which should be used instead of the default one --description           custom description which should be used instead of the default one
+ -t, --target            target file (default: source file basename + .openapi3.json) --skipBatchPath         skips the generation of the $batch path, (default: false) --title                 default title if none is annotated --description           default description if none is annotated
 ```

 If you installed the script locally, start it via